Common vocabulary for the development of financial messaging

 ISO 20022 is the standard used by the financial services industry to develop consistent financial messaging in payments and transaction banking.

 Throughout the history, financial messaging has not been uniform between markets and jurisdictions, and banks.
 However, recent developments have cleared the road for ISO 20022 to become a true worldwide standard in financial messaging as some of the largest payment clearers, central banks and SWIFT have made announcements about moving into ISO 20022 instead of various other legacy messaging formats.
-On this page, we list some of the ISO 20022 variants XMLdation has built off-the-shelf support.

 Market infrastructures are moving to ISO 20022, enabling the financial services industry many new opportunities for better payment services.